Background check: United Kingdom

 The employer has to treat the personal information from the applicant as confidential.
-The applicant has to receive a copy of the background to check or update the information that appears on the background check.
-The employer can not retain the information more than it is necessary.
+The applicant has to receive a copy of the background in order to verify or update the information it contains.
+The employer cannot retain the information more than it is necessary.
 The employer has to give any one who comes in contact with the information of the applicant a code of conduct.
 The company has to go through an audit to make sure they are complying and protecting the data.